Green Bay, Wisconsin: Transportation

-Railroads
+Green Bay is served by Green Bay–Austin Straubel International Airport, located in Ashwaubenon just west of the city.
+Green Bay Metro provides mass transit bus service throughout Green Bay and the surrounding suburbs.
+Amtrak Thruway, Indian Trails, Lamers Bus Lines, and Wisconsin Coach Lines provide intercity transportation from the central Green Bay Metro station downtown.
+The Port of Green Bay handled 1.99 million tons of cargo in 2015, with the primary shipments into and out of the port including coal, limestone, salt, and cement.

+In April 2020, Green Bay Metro partnered with Via Transportation to launch GBM Paratransit, a service for riders with disabilities not served by traditional fixed-route transit; eligible users must apply online and can schedule rides through the GBM Paratransit app or by phone.
+Following its success, Green Bay Metro and Via introduced GBM On Demand in August 2020, the first micro-transit service in Wisconsin.

 From 1896 to 1993 the city was the headquarters of the Green Bay and Western Railroad.
 In 1993, the line was purchased by the Wisconsin Central.
 In 2001, the WC was merged into the Canadian National Railway.
 The Chicago and North Western Railway also served Green Bay and its depot still stands.
 Green Bay was last served with a regular passenger train, the CNW's Peninsula 400, in 1971.
 The CNW sold its trackage from Green Bay south to Sheboygan in 1987 to the Fox River Valley Railroad, which became part of the WC in 1993.
-Green Bay also saw passenger service from the Milwaukee Road's Chippewa-Hiawatha, which ran from Chicago into the upper peninsula of Michigan.
+Green Bay also saw passenger service from the Milwaukee Road's Chippewa-Hiawatha, which ran from Chicago via the Milwaukee Road depot into the upper peninsula of Michigan.
 Green Bay is also served by the Escanaba and Lake Superior Railroad.